 1. Baby Mice Wine

 Awww, how cute, right?
 Baby Mice Wine sounds adorable and great until you realize it actually contains baby mice.
 Made in Korea, this rice wine is a traditional health tonic perfect for the Hamptons epicure who has everything.
-Each of the 12 recently-born pinkies is drowned alive in the bottle, which is then left to ferment, allowing the baby mouse essence to infuse the clear saki-like spirit.
+Each of the 12 recently-born pinkies is drowned alive in the bottle, which is then left to ferment and allow the baby mouse essence infuse into the clear saki-like spirit.
 You may want to drink this one through your teeth.